rbasehewa/Self-Service-APP-RPH/self-service-app/README.md

 Example use case:

 > An immunisation nurse wants to filter staff data using natural language:
-> “Give me all non-immune users born after 1990.”
+> “Give me all non-immune staff born after 1990.”
 > Instead of writing filters manually, Gemini returns structured JSON results.

 You can also generate free text or HTML using prompts.